jareware/docker-volume-backup/README.md

 ### Backing up to remote host by means of SCP

-[Create an SSH key pair if you do not have one yet and copy the public key to the remote host where your backups should be stored.](https://foofunc.com/how-to-create-and-add-ssh-key-in-remote-ssh-server/) Then, start the backup container by setting the variables `SCP_HOST`, `SCP_USER`, `SCP_DIRECTORY`, and provide the private SSH key by mounting it into `/ssh/id_rsa`.
+You can also upload to your backups to a remote host by means of secure copy (SCP) based on SSH.
+To do so, [create an SSH key pair if you do not have one yet and copy the public key to the remote host where your backups should be stored.](https://foofunc.com/how-to-create-and-add-ssh-key-in-remote-ssh-server/) Then, start the backup container by setting the variables `SCP_HOST`, `SCP_USER`, `SCP_DIRECTORY`, and provide the private SSH key by mounting it into `/ssh/id_rsa`.

 In the example, we store the backups in the remote host folder `/home/pi/backups` and use the default SSH key located at `~/.ssh/id_rsa`: